dapperfu/JenkinsMatlab/01 - Install Jenkins.md

 <a href="Images/2016-12-01 08_20-000008.png"><img src="Images/2016-12-01 08_20-000008.png" align="center" height="200"></a>

+## Setup Jenkins

+Once the Jenkins installer finishes the User Interface will load in your default web browser. (http://localhost:8080/login)

 <a href="Images/2016-12-01 08_24-000009.png"><img src="Images/2016-12-01 08_24-000009.png" align="center" height="200"></a>

+To unlock Jenkins a randomly generated initial password is placed in a file at ``C:\Program Files (x86)\Jenkins\secrets\initialAdminPassword``.
+You can open it with any text editor. ([Notepad++](https://notepad-plus-plus.org/) is shown.)

 <a href="Images/2016-12-01 08_24-000010.png"><img src="Images/2016-12-01 08_24-000010.png" align="center" height="200"></a>